Tsirelson's problem and an embedding theorem for groups arising from non-local games: Introduction

 \subsection{Acknowledgements}

 I thank Richard Cleve, Jason Crann, Zhengfeng Ji, Li Liu, Andrew Marks, Vern Paulsen, and Vincent Russo for many helpful discussions.
-I thank Richard Cleve and Li Liu for detailed comments on the manuscript, and Tobias Fritz for helpful suggestions.
+I thank Richard Cleve, Li Liu, and the anonymous referees for detailed comments on the manuscript, and Tobias Fritz and Doug Park for helpful suggestions.
 Any remaining errors are my own.